WendellMatheus/Dio-TypeScript/README.md

 # Dio-TypeScript
-Projeto referente ao curso de "TypeScript" que faz parte do bootcamp da Santander em parceria com a [Digital Innovation One](https://digitalinnovation.one/).
+Projeto referente a aula {TypeScript} que faz parte do bootcamp do banco [Santander] em parceria com a [Digital Innovation One](https://digitalinnovation.one/).